thesupersonic16/DALTools/README.md

 ```

 ## STSCTool
-STSCTool is a tool used to disassemble and reassemble scripts (.bin).
-(This only works with scripts from DATE A LIVE: Rio Reincarnation, other games will not work due to them having different instruction sets)
+STSCTool is a tool used to disassemble and reassemble scripts (.bin), Currently scripts from DATE A LIVE: Rio Reincarnation should work, other games will not work due to them having different instruction sets.

-To disassemble/reassemble supported scripts, just drag and drop the script(s) you want (.txt or .bin)
+To disassemble/reassemble scripts, just drag and drop the script(s) you want into STSCTool.exe which should generate a .txt or .bin file.

-Scripts are disassembled into a custom text syntax designed to be easily read by the assembler and easy for the user to modify the code.
+Scripts disassembled with STSCTool will produce a text file with a custom text syntax designed to be easily read back by the assembler and to be easy for the user to modify the code.

+NOTE: If you are planning to using this tool for translation, Please checkout [ScriptDialogueEditor][scriptdialogueeditor_info_url] which is designed to make text editing process much easier to work with.

 These code files contain most of the instructions for the game to process, This includes stuff like, Story, Choices, Flagging, Music, Maps, Animation calling and etc.

-This repo has a small list of known functions in [FUNCTIONS.md][functions_url]
+This repo has a small list some known functions in [FUNCTIONS.md][functions_url]

-STSCTool is currently really far from being complete but is usable at this point, and outputs all the instructions in as much detail as needed to be easily reassembled.

 ## FontEditor - DATE A LIVE: Rio Reincarnation Font Editor
 Incomplete, Can be used for editing font codes, but adding new character definitions do not work due to the game refusing to use the code for unknown reasons.